cfchou/hakyll_site/posts/2013-05-18-builder-and-canbuildfrom.md

     }

-As object _Q2_ doesn't provide an implicit _CBF_, implicit lookup searches the companion object of _Q2_'s superclass, _Q1_, and happily finds one.
+As object Q2 doesn't provide an implicit `CBF`, implicit lookup searches the companion object of Q2's superclass, Q1, and happily finds one.

     required: CBF[Q2[Int], String, Any]
               =>  apply(from: Q2[Int]): Budr[String, Any]